sandman72/Micropython_Demoboard/README.md

 breadboarding sensors, buttons and other components took a lot of extra time, was prone to error and sometimes frustrating for beginners.
 So I decided to create a PCB with some standard components that a Raspberry Pi Pico could be plugged into.
 No mess of wires anymore.

-There is two areas that the workshops cover:
+There is three areas that the workshops cover:

 1. Building the hardware itself.
 Good for beginners and people that already know programming, but have no or little expirience with real hardware
 2. Learning to program hardware with MicroPython on the hardware itself.
+3. Have fun with the included games. ;)

 This repo contains all necessary files for our MicroPython Hardware Workshop at the Attraktor e.V.
 Makerspace in Hamburg, Germany:
 <a href="https://wiki.attraktor.org/Micropython_Kurs_2023"> Attraktor MicroPython Workshop </a>